franciscoardevolmartinez/FlopPITy_deprecated/README.md

 A basic example of a script to run a retrieval can be found in `example.sh`.

 Here's a brief description of the most important options:
-- `input`: Used to specify the device on which the flows are trained.
-Can be `cpu` or `gpu`.
-Default: `cpu`.
+- `input`: Path to ARCiS input file.
-- `output`: Switches on a neural network (called embedding network) to reduce the dimensionality of the data.
-Off by default.
+- `output`: Directory where the output will be saved.
-- `n_rounds`: The size of the embedding network's output.
+- `n_rounds`: Number of rounds to train for.
-- `samples_per_round`: Specifies the maximum change in log(Z) to stop inference.
-For parameter estimation, large values (e.g. 1, set by default) are fine.
-For model comparison, it should be <1.
+- `samples_per_round`: Number of forward models to use for training at each round.
 - `processes`: The number of parallel instances of ARCiS running to compute the training set.
 Can be used to speed up the inference if multiple cores are available.
-- `resume`: By default, a round will be rejected if the evidence doesn't improve with respect to the previous one.
-This option turns it off.
+- `resume`: Use this option to resume a previous retrieval.

 ### Output